DuPAL-PAL-DUmper/dpdumper/README.md

-                        Output file that will contain the data read from the IC in ASCII human-readable format -ob binary output file, --outfile_binary binary output file Binary output file that will contain the data read from the IC --check_hiz           Check if data pins are Hi-Z or not.
+                        Output file that will contain the data read from the IC in ASCII human-readable format -ob binary output file, --outfile_binary binary output file Binary output file that will contain the data read from the IC -obz binary output file for the Hi-Z mask, --outfile_binary_z binary output file for the Hi-Z mask Binary output file that will contain the Hi-Z mask for every data entry --check_hiz           Check if data pins are Hi-Z or not.
 Slows down the read.
   --hiz_high            The binary output will be saved with hi-z bits set to 1
 ```